swaptacular/swpt_accounts/protocol.rst

    timestamp).

-If a prepared transfer has not been finalized (committed or dismissed) for a long while, the server SHOULD send another `PreparedTransfer`_ message, identical to the previous one (except for the **ts** field), to remind that a transfer has been prepared and is waiting for a resolution.
+If a prepared transfer has not been finalized (committed or dismissed) for a long while (1 week for example), the server MUST send another `PreparedTransfer`_ message, identical to the previous one (except for the **ts** field), to remind that a transfer has been prepared and is waiting for a resolution.
 This guarantees that prepared transfers will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

 FinalizedTransfer